-One of the Most Disturbing Financial Ombudsman’s BBL Dispute Outcomes You Will Come Across – If You Need Proof That They Are Not Fit for Purpose and/or Have Lost the Plot Read This
+One of the Most Disturbing Financial Ombudsman’s Starling Bank BBL Dispute Outcomes You Will Come Across – If You Need Proof That They Are Not Fit for Purpose and/or Have Lost the Plot Read This

 Imagine applying for a Bounce Back Loan, getting one, then when top ups became a thing, you applied for one and got it, only for the bank to then go on to block your account, refuse to talk to you after doing so, snatch every penny in your account and then finally tell you that you must have circumvented their banking platform to get your top up, and can kiss goodbye to the funds in your account and your BBL.